JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ## Numbers & Operations Overview

 Welcome!
 In this book, you’ll explore the world of numbers and how we use them every day.
 You’ll learn about place value, decimals, fractions, and more.
-Each chapter includes explanations, examples, and practice problems to help you master these important math skills.
+Each Section includes explanations, examples, and practice problems to help you master these important math skills.

 ---

-## Chapter 1: Place Value
+## Section 1: Place Value

 ### What is Place Value?